-- 5.42 Paragraph 102 is regarding promoting sustainable transport, which is relevant to this proposal.
+5.41 Paragraph 102 is regarding promoting sustainable transport, which is relevant to this proposal.
 "Opportunities to promote walking, cycling and public transport use are identified and pursued."
 This continues in paragraph 103 stating "The planning system should actively manage patterns of growth in support of these objectives.
 Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
 This can help to reduce congestion and emissions and improve air quality and public health.
 However, opportunities to maximise sustainable transport solutions will vary between urban and rural areas, and this should be taken into account in both plan-making and decision-making."
-As previously noted, this site is located within the Cleator settlement boundary, and this position is supported by the previously proposed approval for residential development.
-The village could also considered part of the wider Cleator Moor settlement (because of the close proximity), and the site will benefit from the town's full range of services and the location also provides the homeowners with a sustainable method of travelling to Whitehaven/Cleator Moor/Sellafield via public transport, which are the other large settlements in the borough, and the main employment site. - 5.43 Ultimately when assessing the proposal there is a need to balance any harm caused by the proposed development with the contribution to the supply of housing, and the provision of housing which will meet the needs of the local demographic.
+As previously noted, this site is located within the Whitehaven settlement boundary, providing a suitable site for development.
+This position is supported by the proposed allocation of the land for residential development.
+The town's full range of services will benefit from the additional housing and the location also provides the homeowners with a sustainable method of travelling to Egremont/Cleator Moor/Sellafield via public transport, which are the other large settlements in the borough, and the main employment site.

+5.42 Ultimately when assessing the proposal there is a need to balance any harm caused by the proposed development with the contribution to the supply of housing, and the provision of housing which will meet the needs of the local demographic.
 The contribution to the supply of housing would be relatively significant in terms of overall numbers, especially measured against the identified need and significant shortfall in housing supply, which Copeland currently has.
-The sustainability of the site is not in question given the settlement boundary location and previous approval.
+The sustainability of the site is not in question given the settlement boundary location and previous/proposed allocation, and previously developed nature.
 It is therefore considered that the principle of development is in accordance with national policy on the supply of housing.